grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 	* The idea is that someone who didn't know better might mistake him for the captain
 	* or viking braids?
 	* Do Maori men grow beards?
 Maybe no beard
+* [ ] Add a minor misdirect at the beginning of the book where someone might mistake him for the captain
+	* [ ] This could be where you add a clearer description of Hemi earlier in the book.
+	* [ ] Maybe he is the first one to climb up onto the bridge
 * [-] Change Owen to Owens?
 	* Leaning away from making this change
 * [ ] 'crew quarters' not 'crew's quarters' (just because I like it better, not because I looked it up_